Search features

 Matrix algebra, Gauss-Jordan elimination, vector spaces, linear independence, determinants, orthogonality, linear transformations and their matrix representation, eigenvalues and eigenvectors, and applications.
 Prereq: MAT 222 and junior standing or consent of instructor.

-COM 201 01 - Foundations of Prof. Communication (2016-2017 Spring Term)
+COM 201 01 - Communication for Professionals 1 (2016-2017 Spring Term)

 Mon, Wed, Fri: 10:30-11:20 AM @ WLC EH 1115